Three more flights bring back 688 Indians from Ukraine, Govt says taking steps to ensure return of all stranded citizens | Business

 Around a thousand Indians have already been flown out of Romania and Hungary and another 1,000 have been evacuated from Ukraine through the land routes, Foreign Secretary Harsh Vardhan Shringla told a media briefing.

-The Vadodara-based father of a student, whose daughter managed to come back, said the family was desolate ever since they got the news of the war in Ukraine.
+A Vadodara-based man, whose daughter managed to come back, said the family was desolate ever since they got the news of the war in Ukraine.

 ''We can smile now that our daughter is here,'' he said.